wesleyytiong/soc-azure/README.md

 ## Attack Maps Before Hardening / Security Controls
 ## NSG Allowed Inbound Malicious Flows
 ### The query below analyzes malicious network flows captured in the Azure Network Analytics logs, extracts details like the source and destination IPs, ports, and protocols, and enriches this data with geolocation information using a GeoIP database.
-The output includes details about the malicious flow, as well as where the attacks are originating from:
+The output includes details about the malicious flow, as well as where the attacks are originating from
 ```
 // Load the watchlist "geoip", which contains geolocation data for IP addresses
 let GeoIPDB_FULL = _GetWatchlist("geoip");